rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 is working to define the multitenant use cases and functionality that should be available within Kubernetes.
-From their work so far it is clear that only a "soft-multitenancy" is possible due to the inability to fully protect against malicious containers or workloads gaining access the other pods or Kernel resources.
+From their work so far it is clear that only a "soft-multitenancy" is possible due to the inability to fully protect against malicious containers or workloads gaining access to the other pods or Kernel resources.

 ## Defining Soft Multitenancy for Istio
 While discussing the strengths and benefits of deploying applications on top of Istio it